Charging type connectors

 Charging at a public charging facility

-Public charge points are a great way to charge when you need a top up or are travelling extended distances from home.
+Public charge points are a great way to charge when you need a top-up or are travelling extended distances from home.
 Most public charge points offer a mix of slow, fast and rapid charging options.
-There are many public and private charge points available for use across North Yorkshire and more are added to the network regularly.
-For details on charge point locations please see:
+There are many public and private charge points available for use across North Yorkshire, and more are added to the network regularly.
+For details on charge point locations, please see:

 Charging at home

-For installation of an electric vehicle charge point on private property we recommend you review your land ownership plans to ensure you are not impacted by publicly maintainable highway for which the local authority is responsible.
-If necessary, you can obtain a quote to provide a connection to the parking space(s) from your electricity provider; this can usually be done on their website.
+For installation of an electric vehicle charge point (EVCP) on private property, we recommend you review your land ownership plans to ensure you are not impacted by publicly maintainable highway for which the Local Authority is responsible.
+If necessary, you can obtain a quote to provide a connection to the parking space(s)

+from your electricity provider; this can usually be done on their website.
 It is important to consider public safety and existing legislation when placing the cable from the power supply at the property to your vehicle.
 Any legal liability arising from the placement of the cable is your responsibility.
 You may wish to speak to your insurer to confirm that your insurance policy covers this situation.

-Residents that do not have access to off street parking are unable to charge their vehicle on street.
-The difficulties with the installation of on-street charge points or direct charging from a property to a vehicle parked on-street are:
+Residents that do not have access to off-street parking are unable to charge their vehicle on the street.
+The particular difficulties with the installation of on-street charge points or direct charging from a property to a vehicle parked on-street are:

 Charging at work – for employers